aleung27/VS-Statuses/README.md

 Note that on initial installation you will need to authenticate with Github in order to use the extension!

-## Extension Settings
+## ⚙️ Extension Settings ⚙️

-Sometimes you just don't want everyone to know about that next big project you're making (or that you're STILL not done with that assignment :face_with_head_bandage:).
+Sometimes you just don't want everyone to know about that next big project you're making (or that you're STILL not done with that assignment 😣).

 Luckily, we've got you covered with the following nifty settings:

 * Ghost Mode (`vs-statuses.ghostMode`): When you just gotta disappear off the face of the earth for a while, this one is for you.
 You stop sending status updates and appear offline to all your friends (they will see the last status you had before turning on Ghost Mode).
 It's a two way street though - you also won't be able to see any new status updates from people you are following.
-Spooky!
+Spooky! 👻
 * Hide Workspace Name (`vs-statuses.hideWorkspaceName`): Hides your workspace folder from being transmitted in your status updates.
 * Hide File Name (`vs-statuses.hideFileandLanguageName`): Hides your file name AND the language you are coding in from being transmitted in your status updates.